SoftlySplinter/kyffin-digital-analysis/README.md

 * Gaming Agents (minecraft or similar).
 * Laser-targeted testing.
 * Android: Location and motion based automation.
+* CICS API mocking framework

-###OSGi Concurrency, Memory and Security Management
+###OSGi Concurrency, Memory and Secaurity Management
 Suggested by Mark Richards.

 Concurrecny Management will involve having a thread manager (OSGi already has a Thread Pool Manager).
 Bundles are then able to specify that they need their own thread pools (for example Java EE frameworks have a set threadpool they can use) or can blacklist themselves, limiting the number of threads they can access.